 In the UK, we are following recommendations and guidance as set out by the UK Government.

-In light of government guidelines in the UK, no face-to-face events are taking place.
+In light of changes to government guidelines in the UK, we are working towards face-to-face events in UK.
 We will keep members informed of such events on this site and through our monthly ebulletins.

 A wealth of content is available on this website including licensing documentation, a range conference papers, Presidential Lectures, seminars and workshops.
 Some content requires membership login.

 Many of videos of recent local and international presentations are regularly being added to our dedicated Vimeo page and our Younger Members created a range of study resources this year for the IRSE exam which are held on the IRSE Vimeo Showcase Study page.

 During the current COVID-19 / Coronavirus public health crisis, organisations are turning increasingly to video as a technology to allow ideas to be shared safely.
 Sharing experience to support our colleagues is central to the Institution’s culture.